Opel Vectra: International production

+In 1998, GM introduced a new, torquier 2.2-litre 8 valve engine with 123 PS for the GL and GLS, and a 16 valve version of the same with 138 PS and 207 Nm for the CD version.

+A facelift was done for the 2000 models, just like the European version.
+Production ran until 2005, when it was replaced by the new generation Vectra, based on the Opel Astra H Sedan.
+The Vectra was only offered in a 4-door saloon body in both generations (A & B).

 Vectra C (2002–2010)

 Built on the new GM Epsilon platform, the Opel Vectra C, released in March 2002 for the 2003 model year was initially available as a four-door notchback saloon and a five-door hatchback, known as the GTS.
 A five-door estate was added in October 2003.
 The Vectra C's official debut was at the 2002 Geneva Motor Show.

 Originally, the Vectra C was due to début with the Saab 9-3 in October 2001, at the Frankfurt Motor Show, but in July 2001, it was announced that delays had forced General Motors to postpone the introduction.
 The hatchback version premiered in September 2002.
 The four door notchback saloon version of the Vectra C almost resembled a two-box four door fastback saloon.
+While the earlier Cavalier and Vectras had been built at the company's Luton plant, the second generation Vauxhall Vectra was built at the Ellesmere Port plant from the introduction.
+Pilot production at Ellesmere Port started in late 2001.

 The Vectra C was first seen in November 1999, in a copy of Auto Express.
 At the Frankfurt Motor Show in October 2003, the estate version premièred, which had a slightly longer wheelbase than the hatchback and saloon versions.
 Sharing the 2830 mm wheelbase of the estate, an "executive hatchback" sold under the Opel/Vauxhall Signum nameplate.
 The Signum, which was based partly on the Vectra C, featured a completely different layout in the rear.

 The engine range was substantially modified to account for the increased curb weight of the Vectra C. The 90 kW 1.8 litre Family 1 Ecotec engine was reserved for the base model, with the main petrol engine for the Vectra C, making up the vast bulk of production, being the Ecotec 2.2 litre chain driven unit producing 108 kW; along with a new range topping 3.2 litre 54-Degree V6, with 155 kW.
 From June to July 2002, Ed Harris starred in adverts for the Vauxhall Vectra in the United Kingdom.
 Pierluigi Collina also starred in adverts across Europe for the Vectra, as well as the Signum, in the end of 2005.